zilexa/manjaro-gnome-post-install/README.md

 ## _Optional tasks_ the script will ask you
 - Installation of all MS Office 365 fonts for max compatibility.
 - Install NextCloud Desktop Client to have a 2-way sync to your webDAV server.
-- Configure swap and hibernation support for BTRFS, highly recommended on laptops.
+- Automatically configure swap and hibernation support _properly_ for BTRFS, highly recommended on laptops.
+It will then also switch suspend for the better suspend-then-hibernate method.

 ***
 &nbsp;